DIT112-V19/group-08/README.md

 ### <a id="1.1"></a>What is our idea?

-Our main idea for this project is a smartcar that is capable of autonomous parking in an empty spot when given a command to do so.
+Our main idea for this project is a Smartcar that is capable of autonomous parking in an empty spot when given a command to do so.
 We are directing our focus on **automatic parking functionality**, but will also see if there is enough time for additional functionalities to be implemented, namely - making manual controls for the car, autonomous parking specialization (for different cases).

 ### <a id="1.2"></a>How are we going to do this?
 Car will stay idle till it is interacted with.
 In order to relay the command to park, along with a few other commands (**Bluetooth commands** **start moving**, **stop**, **LED light blinking during certain maneuvers**, **manual controls** and **parking feature**), we are going to create **UI** for the car - a simple **mobile app** which uses bluetooth connection to communicate with the car.
-After receiving a command, smartcar will change its movement accordingly to correspond to it.
+After receiving a command, Smartcar will change its movement accordingly to correspond to it.
 Smartcar at the same time will include obstacle avoidance capabilities to **avoid collision** while on autonomous movement (i.e. detecting obstacles in front of it, behind it, as well as on the car's right side in order to park without hitting anything).

 ### <a id="1.3"></a>Why?
-Goal of this idea is intended for comfortability of the customer and efficiency in performing common everyday task with just a few buttons pressed on your smartphone.
+Goal of this idea is to make the customer more comfortable and to increase efficiency in performing common everyday task with just a few buttons pressed on the smartphone.
 Autonomous parking aids safety purposes as well.<br>
-We want to reduce the amount of accidents the cars are involved in and increase its obstacle detection in order to avoid obstacles in a smarter way.
+We want to reduce the amount of accidents the cars are involved in and increase its obstacle detection performance in order to avoid obstacles in a smarter way.

 ### <a id="1.4"></a>Product owners
 - Ilja Pavlov